-Recipients who receive electroconvulsive therapy (ECT), dialysis, or outpatient procedures with sedation are eligible for local agency NEMT to and from the service.
-Recipients may require state-administered NEMT transport for the return trip.
+Members who receive electroconvulsive therapy (ECT), dialysis, or outpatient procedures with sedation are eligible for local agency NEMT to and from the service.
+Members may require a higher mode of NEMT transport for the return trip.
+This could include a state-administered mode or level of transport.
 Refer to the State-Administered NEMT Transportation Services section for Authorization Requirements.
 Refer to Transportation Upgrade in the State-Administered NEMT Transportation Services section for covered services.

-Refer to the following exceptions from the personal mileage requirement:
+Refer to the following exceptions from the use of the personal mileage requirement:

 MHCP covers corporate or business foster care provider mileage reimbursement when:

 Volunteer mileage reimbursement

 Local agency-recognized volunteer drivers must meet both of the following: